asmodeus812/elearning/java-se-study/java-ocp/3-generics-and-collections.md

-Wild cards have different semantic meaning, they are not a replacement for the `raw` type, or `Object`, the wild card does NOT tell the compiler that `List` holds different types of elements (heterogeneous), what the wild card tells the compiler is that that variable references a generic `List` type of homogeneous elements that can hold any type of argument - `List<Integer>, List<String>, List<Float> etc`, meaning the underlying generic List instance is always containing/referencing the same type of elements
+Wild cards have different semantic meaning, they are not a replacement for the `raw` type, or `Object`, the wild card does NOT tell the compiler that `List` holds different types of elements (heterogeneous), what the wild card tells the compiler is that that variable references a generic `List` type of `homogeneous` elements that can hold any type of argument - `List<Integer>, List<String>, List<Float> etc`, meaning the underlying generic List instance is always containing/referencing the same type of elements, but the compiler does not know which one.

 `Wildcards are not replacement for Object or Raw types, they have very special meaning, they imply that a variable is referencing a generic of an unknown type, but still the instance is of generic class and of a specific homogeneous type`